 4. You may be required to provide business and personal information when you apply

-Credit card issuers may ask you for your business’s name and address, employer information number (EIN), when your business was started, how much it makes and what type of industry you are in.
+Credit card issuers may ask you for your business’s name and address, employer information number (EIN), when your business was started, how much revenue it generates and what type of industry you are in.
 As the business owner, you may also be required to provide personal information such as your household income, Social Security number and personal address.

 5. You may or may not be personally liable for debts

 The person or entity who is liable for debts depends on what type of liability the card offers.
 If it has commercial liability, your business is liable for all debts.
-But, if it has joint and several liability, you and your business are both responsible.
+But if it has joint and several liability, you and your business are both responsible.
 Know your rights and responsibilities before signing on the dotted line.

 See related: How long does it take to build business credit?

-6. They often command higher credit limits
+6. Business cards often command higher credit limits

 7. They can be customizable for individual authorized users